 Promises that an employer makes about compensation, the nature of the job, or working conditions concern “terms and conditions of employment.”
 Examples of fraudulent promises or statements about the terms and conditions of employment include:

-Any other intentionally false statement or promise about the job will entitle the employee to seek a legal remedy for fraud if the employee relied on the statement or promise when deciding to accept or continue employment.
+Any other intentionally false statement or promise about the job would entitle the employee to seek a legal remedy for fraud if the employee relied on the statement or promise when deciding to accept or continue employment.

 Employees who did not receive what they were promised are entitled to compensation.
 The measure of compensation depends on the facts of the case.
 Typically, employees are entitled to damages resulting from their reliance on the employer’s misrepresentation.
 Examples include lost salary and relocation expenses.
 The employee may also be entitled to recover damages for emotional distress.